mailman/mailman/USER_GUIDE.md

       puts "Got message from #{username} about Ticket #{ticket_id}" end

+#### Class Routing

+Messages can also be routed to methods.
+For instance, to route to an ActionMailer mailer with a `receive` method defined, this will work:

+    from '%user%@example.org', SampleMailer

+Messages can also be routed to arbitrary instance methods:

+    from '%user%@example.org', 'SampleMailer#new_message'

+The method should accept two arguments, the message object, and the params:

+    def receive(message, params)
+      # process message here
+    end

 #### Route Helpers

 There are two helpers available inside of route blocks: